Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

 “Politics never came up in meetings, even in Moscow,” he said.
 “They said, ‘We’re businessmen.
 Politics is somebody else’s job.
 All we’re here to do is get oil out of the ground.’”

-Anders Aslund, a leading expert on Russia who has written about crony capitalism under Putin, said Alekperov’s strategy to make Lukoil a global oil company, with projects in Mexico, Iraq, Eastern Europe and Africa, has given it a complicated corporate structure that would be more difficult for a Russian state company such as Rosneft, headed by close Putin ally Igor Sechin, to take over.
+Anders Aslund, a leading expert on Russia who has written about crony capitalism under Putin, said Alekperov’s strategy to make Lukoil a global oil company, with projects in Mexico, Iraq, Eastern Europe and Africa, has given it a complicated corporate structure.
+That arrangement would be more difficult for a Russian state company such as Rosneft, headed by close Putin ally Igor Sechin, to take over, Aslund said.

 Rosneft said in an emailed statement that it “has great respect” for Alekperov.